iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> The principle is good but I'm now at the end of week 5 and giving up on this app.
+The app has crashed on me the past 5 or 6 times I've been out for a run which becomes frustrating as you lose your position in your session.
+It has worked to get me off the couch and I am covering 5k but not running the full 5k yet.
+The bugs need to be addressed as this is a great app when it works.<br> :date: __2021-02-05 14:09:09__

+> The structure is good for first time runners but the app closes constantly losing the place you're at during your run..
+Really not useful for actually tracking progress<br> :date: __2021-02-03 14:29:24__

 > The app closes itself after a short time, so I can't listen to music while using it, I have to keep my phone open and move the timer to where I think it last stopped.
 Very annoying.
 It loses my day every time, putting me back to day one.<br> :date: __2021-01-29 08:26:42__